kazzle101/midiObsWS/README.md

 # midiObsWS
-An interface to allow OBS to be controlled by a MIDI device using Websockets.
+An interface to allow OBS to be controlled by a MIDI device via obs-Websockets.

 This system has been written to provide basic functionality; scene switching, volume control and allow operation of the main controls such as recording, streaming and the virtual camera.